manisfdcsfdx/acme-bank-customer-module/README.md

 3. Login as test user
 4. In App Launcher, select the **ACME** app.
 5. Create Account and Financial Account
-6. Use workbench to Subscribe CustomerDataSync__e platform and motiner the Account creation events
+6. Use workbench to Subscribe CustomerDataSync__e platform and moniter the Account creation events
 7. Test apex rest service `/services/apexrest/accounttransaction/` using below sample

 ```
 {
     "abid": "<abid from any newly created Account>",
-    "accountNumber": <account number from newly created Financial Account above abid account>,
+    "accountNumber": <account number from newly created Financial Account with above abid account>,
     "amount": 125.68,
     "currency": "AUD",
     "date": "2020/01/01",